Organoids to Model Human Disease

 The historical dependence of biological research on the use of animal models has sometimes made it difficult to answer questions specific to understanding human biology and disease.

-Prof. Dr. Johannes Clevers is an immunologist and molecular geneticist who teaches at Utrecht University.
-He is a pioneer in the field of organoids.
-Clevers made important contributions to the understanding of how cancer develops.
+Prof. Johannes Clevers, Ph.D., immunologist and molecular geneticist, teaches at Utrecht University.
+He is a pioneer in the field of organoids and made important contributions to the understanding of the development of cancer.
 For example, he showed that stem cells and cancer cells use the same mechanisms.
-Since 2019, he has been one of the favorites to win a Nobel Prize.
+He is one of the favorites for a Nobel Prize.

 Better understand and treat diseases